borud/tun/README.md

 # tun - multi-hop reverse proxy

-`tun` is a multi-hope reverse ssh proxy.
+`tun` is a multi-hop reverse ssh proxy.
 When it starts it connects to a remote host via a chain of SSH servers.
 It then creates a listen port on the last server in the chain.
 Whenever a connection is made to this listen port, the connection is proxied back to the originating host and connected to a *target*.

 ## Installing